 Use automated editorial calendar tools

-CoSchedule is a paid tool that integrates with a number of platforms, including social media sites and WordPress.
+CoSchedule is a paid tool that integrates with many platforms, including social media sites and WordPress.
 You can create content right on the site, scheduling it to be published on dozens of sites from the same dashboard.
 You can also provide log-ins for other users so content managers or editors can do some of the work for you.

-Editorial Calendar, a plug-in for WordPress sites, is one of many downloadable scheduling solutions for WordPress blogs.
-It lets you plan ahead and automatically publish posts in the future, but it doesn’t provide options for posting to social media sites and other platforms.
+Editorial Calendar lets you plan ahead and automatically publish posts in the future, but it doesn’t provide options for posting to social media sites and other platforms.

 Once you find a process that works, stick with it.
 Make sure to build in quality reviews to ensure your content stays on message and to brand standards.
 Most organizations work with teams of content creators under editors or content managers, who review work before publication to make sure it meets all instructions and guidelines.

-By creating and staying true to a strong editorial strategy, you can build a loyal audience.
-Once you have an audience in place, you can leverage your site for business goals.
+By creating and staying true to a strong editorial strategy that meets your user’s needs, you can build a loyal audience.
+Once you have an audience in place, you can leverage your site to achieve your business goals.